9 Amazing Benefits of Dental Implants You Need to Know

 Cost-Effective Over Time

-Though the initial cost may be higher, dental implants are a long-term investment.
+Though the initial cost may be higher, they are a long-term investment.
 Their durability means fewer replacements and less dental work in the future.

 You may be a suitable candidate if you: